Purp1eW0lf/Blue-Team-Notes/README.md

 There are resource advantages to using TShark, as you are keeping everything command line and can pre-filter before you even ingest and read a file.
 A meaty pcap will take a while to be ingested by Wireshark on the other hand.
 But once ingested, Wireshark proves to be the better option.
 If you're in a hurry, TShark will give you the answers you need at break-neck speed!

+Johannes Weber has an awesome [blog with case studies](https://weberblog.net/pcaps-n-wireshark/) on advanced pcacp analysis

 ---
 # Add